 2. Create a Career Everywhere team

 Like uConnect, UConn has adopted the concept of “Career Everywhere”—a.k.a. the idea that career conversations should be embedded into daily campus life.
 The Career Champions program is part of that larger initiative.

 Once the Career Champions program started to grow, Bilmes realized she couldn’t manage it on her own.
 So she built a Career Everywhere team.

 “We needed marketing assistance.
 We needed somebody who could work more with faculty.
 So we added just a little more to several plates to create a Career Everywhere team.
 They’re doing work that is already part of their job description, just expanded a bit.
 It really helps to create that space to have a team come together to look at all these components and develop the program that might work for your university,” Bilmes said.

 Want to learn more from Nancy about how she built UConn’s Career Champion program?
-Watch this webinar recording where Nancy gets into more details and answers questions in a Q&A.
+Listen to this podcast episode where Nancy gets into more details and answers questions in a Q&A.

 Looking to better engage and support faculty in college-to-career discussions?
 Fill out the form below to schedule a demo and learn how uConnect can help.